William Watson Dillow was born on Dec. 11, 1868 in or near Madison County, OH, the son of of William and Elizabeth (Houser) Dillow.

-William is known to have signed his name in the autograph book of his new brother in law, John Perron Shinneman, sometime in the early 1880s.
+William is known to have signed his name in the autograph book of his new brother-in-law, John Perron Shinneman, sometime in the early 1880s.

 In about 1890, when William was 22, he was united in matrimony with 16-year-old Caroline "Lena" Wandschneider (1874-1910), daughter of German immigrants Henry J. and Minnie (Rohn) Wandschneider and a native of Bloomington, McLean County, IL.

 The Dillows produced a family of eight children, born over a 17-year span from 1891 to 1908 -- Florence Klingman, William Watson Dillow Jr., William Roy Dillow Sr., Harvey B. Dillow, Willis Elmer Dillow, Gladys Bridges, Helen May Swanson Hausmann and Robert Eugene Dillow.

 When the federal census was taken in 1900, the Dillows lived in East St. Louis, St. Clair County, IL.
 They boarded with the family of Juan and Nancy Rugg on Fifth Street.
 That year, William was employed as a carpenter.

 The Dillows moved in about 1905 to Kansas City, Jackson County, MO.
 William found work in the bustling midwestern city as a carpenter and builder, and they resided in their own home.
-The census shows that boarding under their roof in 1910 was Fred Wandschneider, apparently Lena's brother Their last two children were born in Missouri.
+The census shows that boarding under their roof in 1910 was Fred Wandschneider, apparently Lena's brother.
+Their last two children were born in Missouri.

-By 1928, when his father died, William was in Arkansas, as were his brother David Alfred Dillow and older half brother George Wesley Baker.The federal census enumeration of 1930 lists William and Lena in Hittle Township, Hazewell County, IL, having no occupation.
+By 1928, when his father passed, William was in Arkansas, as were his brother David Alfred Dillow and older half brother George Wesley Baker.The federal census enumeration of 1930 lists William and Lena in Hittle Township, Hazewell County, IL, having no occupation.

 When brother George died suddenly from a heart attack in May 1933, in Higden, Cleburne County, AR, William was the informant on the death certificate.

-When William's half brother James Madison Dillow died in 1943, William was named in the obituary in the Clinton Daily Journal & Public, and it said his home was "address unknown."
+Then at the death of William's half brother James Madison Dillow in 1943, William was named in the obituary in the Clinton Daily Journal & Public, which said his home was "address unknown."

-~ Daughter Florence (Dillow) Kingman ~
+~ Daughter Florence (Dillow) Klingman ~

 Daughter Florence Dillow (1893-1923) was born on March 1, 1893 in Chicago.

 ~ Son William Roy Dillow Sr. ~

-Son William Roy Dillow Sr. (1895?-1963?) was born in about 1895.
+Son William Roy Dillow Sr. (1895-1963) was born on March 25, 1895 in Bloomington, IL.

 He wedded Alta E. Lund (1900-1970), a native of Utah.

 ~ Son Harvey B. Dillow ~